 - The Lark and the Wren by Mercedes Lackey — King Charlis, but he's actually a fairly good king, who overthrew an incompetent ruler who was bankrupting the country to pay for useless luxuries for the court.
 The only bad thing he ever does is try to kill the rightful prince to solidify his position, but in the end he's willing to leave Sional alone in exchange for the prince (who didn't consider himself fit to rule) publicly renouncing his claim to the throne.

 - The Videssos cycle by Harry Turtledove — Ortaias Sphrantzes in An Emperor for the Legion.

-- The Prisoner of Zenda — Another subversion where the imposter/usurper is better fitted to rule than the rightful heir.
+- The Prisoner of Zenda — Another subversion where the impostor/usurper is better fitted to rule than the rightful heir.

-- In Wyrd Sisters, Tomjon the true heir to the throne of Lancre has no interest in becoming king and wants to become an actor instead.
-The witches put Verence up as an alternative, claiming that he is Tomjon's half-brother, which is true.
-They see no need to point out that he's the queen's illegitimate son rather than the King's and as such has no claim to the throne.
+- In Wyrd Sisters, Verence I of Lancre is murdered by his cousin Duke Leonal Felmet, who usurps the throne.
+Tomjon the true heir to the throne of Lancre has no interest in becoming king and wants to become an actor instead.
+The witches put Verence II up as an alternative, claiming that he is Tomjon's half-brother, which is true.
+They see no need to point out that Tomjon is the queen's illegitimate son rather than Verence the King's, and as such technically neither has any claim to the throne.